simon-toogood/eleos/README.md

 ## Limitations and future work

+Eleos is not and will never be as flexible as NEMESIS.
+It is intended to provide a framework for automating the boilerplate code used in generating hundreds of consistent cores through a standard interface, without relying on bespoke code to interface with NEMESIS.

-Currently, this library only supports Jupiter (although expansion should be fairly easy when providing .ref files), preset k-tables, and is obviously not as flexible generally as using Nemesis directly.
+Currently, this library only supports Jupiter (although expansion should be fairly easy when providing .ref files), preset k-tables.
 In the future, these will be relaxed once the basics of the library have been debugged and tested for both forward and retrieval modes.

-The advantage of Eleos is the ablilty to create hundreds of consistent cores through a standard interface, without relying on bespoke code to interface with NEMESIS.
+A big limitation is the lack of TemperatureProfiles.
+While these have been partially implemented, for my work in the NIR range we keep the temeprature fixed so adding this is not a priority for me.
+In the future it will be added though!